 Walk through local history

-Vermilionville is a historical village ten minutes from downtown Lafayatte.
-It offers the hands-on Louisiana history kids like and you can explore it at your own pace.
+Vermilionville is probably the best place to start with school-age kids.
+This living history museum is ten minutes from downtown Lafayatte.
+It offers the hands-on history kids like, and you can explore it at your own pace.

-The site brings together a collection of houses and other structures built in the area in the 18thand 19thcenturies.
-These include modest farmhouses and the dwellings of prosperous professionals.
-There’s also a metal forge, school house and shoemaker’s workshop.
+The site brings together a collection of houses that show how different social classes lived in the area in the 17th, 18th, and 19th centuries.
+There are also functional buildings, including a metal forge, school house and shoemaker’s workshop.
+You’ll find costumed interepreters ready to explain the buildings and do demonstrations.

-Part of the regional history the village touches on is the suppression of Cajun’ French in Louisiana’s rural communities.
-In keeping with the region’s Acadian roots, the interpreters speak French and tours are available in the language too.
+The village explores many aspects of Louisiana history, including the suppression of Cajun’ French in its rural communities.
+In keeping with these Acadian roots, the interpreters speak French and tours are available in the language too.

 It’s worth checking Vermilionville’s calendar before you visit to see what activities are coming up.